Selective inference after convex clustering with $\ell_1$ penalization: The one-dimensional case

 On top of these numerical performances, the benefit of Algorithm \ref{alg:regularization:path}, relatively to these two general procedures, is that its description and proof of validity (Theorem \ref{thm:regularization:path}) are self-contained and specific to the one-dimensional convex clustering problem \eqref{eq:conv-clust}.
 Furthermore, the proof of validity exploits the specific analysis of \eqref{eq:conv-clust} given by Theorem \ref{theorem:equivalence:polyhedral:one:d}.
+Finally, the efficiency of our regularization path algorithm is a benefit of our post-clustering test procedure, compared to other procedures that address the generalized Lasso problem more broadly \cite{hyun2018exact,le2022more,chen2023more} (see also Section \ref{sec:comp-gen-lasso}).